Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/delta.md

 | 2022-01-01T04:00:00Z |       1.50 |      -0.12 |  |
 | 2022-01-01T09:00:00Z |       1.20 |       0.40 | There is a value 2.0 at input series at 13:00 UTC |

-**_Note_!** Due to the linear curve type of input series the result value is based on functional value at offset hours.
+**_Note_!** Due to the linear curve type of the input series, the result value is based on the functional value at offset hours.

 #### Example 5